mediat-100/mediat-100/README.md

 ## Hi there 👋

 Hello!!
-I'm Mediat Yusuff, an enthusiastic software engineer with a bachelor's degree in Mathematics, I'm passionate about building API's using .Net and Nodejs.
+I'm Mediat Yusuff, a software engineer with a bachelor's degree in Mathematics, I'm passionate about building API's using .Net and Nodejs.

-## What I'm learning 📖
+## Tech Stack

 Here's a list of technologies/tools I am currently working with.